skorzennik/demos-tracks2/README.md

 # demos-tracks2

-Simple demo script to process a TCX track.
+Simple demo script to process a TCX (biking) track.
+(TCX stands for Training Center XML).

-This was an execise to practice/learn python programming.
+This was an excise to practice/learn coding in Python (can't really call it programming - LOL.)

-The main script `process-tcx.py` will read a TCX file, compute some of the ride statistics and plot the route on top of a static map taken from a Google Map screenshot (in fact two, one in road mode, one in satellite mode).
+The main script `process-tcx.py` will read a TCX file, compute some of the ride statistics and plot the route on top of a static map taken from a Google Map screen-shot (in fact two, one in road mode, one in satellite mode).

 The other `.py` files are the needed libraries (aka modules) used by the main script.

-I tested it on TCX files dowloaded from RideWithGPS, and they include heart rate and cadence information as well as GPS info.
+I tested it on TCX files downloaded from RideWithGPS and MapMyRide.
+Most of them include heart rate and cadence information as well as GPS info.

-The script can also plot the route in a Google Map using the gmplot module and produce an html file.
+The script can also plot the route in a Google Map using the `gmplot` module and produce an `html` file.

 If you have a Google Cloud api key, store it in a APIKEY env. var, otherwise Google Map will add a watermark.

-It works fine with Python v3.7 or higher and need the `gmplot` module as well as the usual/typical ones.
+It works fine with Python v3.7 or higher and needs the `gmplot` module as well as the usual/typical other ones (`numpy`, `matplotlib`, etc).
+It has been run under Linux (CentOS 7.x) w/ v3.7 and under Windows 10 w/ v3.9 - sorry I do not do MacOS.
+You can install the `gmplot` module with `pip install gmplot` or `pip install --user gmplot` if you don't get elevated privileges on your machine (i.e. you can't become root).

+I ran it on 182 TCX files and got a few errors (4 or 5), most likely when some properties are all invalid and I divide by `sum(mask)` that is 0.
+This might get fixed in a later version, and I will look into getting the background map dynamically and better handling such maps.
+I may also change the plots layout.

+This was done for fun and to motivate an old dog to learn new tricks - so caveat emptor.

 ```
 Usage: